Tips & Guides / Digital Nomads

 Now, hear me out.
 For the better part of a decade, Boise has been a popular spot for techies fleeing the cost of living in the San Francisco Bay Area, making it the fastest-growing city in America for a few of those years.
 Some larger tech companies (most notably Micron) have set up large operations there.

-Beyond the comparatively low cost of living (which is narrowing a little bit because of the influx), Boise has more outdoor activities than you could ever possibly experience.
+Beyond the comparatively low cost of living (which is narrowing a little bit because of the influx), Boise is one of the best outdoor cities in the US, with more activities than you could ever possibly experience.
 One unique favorite is the hot springs, like little natural jacuzzies, a short drive away.

 It turns out some really great restaurateurs appreciate the slower pace of life, too, which means Boise also has a surprising downtown restaurant scene.